simontran1/syllabus-reader/README.md

 # syllabus-reader

-Syllabus reader is a React and Django web app that helps you find deadlines in your syllabus to quickly convert them into an ICS file for your digitial calendar of choice.
+Syllabus reader is a web app that helps you find deadlines in your syllabus to quickly convert them into an ICS file for your digitial calendar of choice.

+This web app is based on FastAPI, and OpenCV.

 ![](images/logo.png)